 You probably clean the outside surfaces of the block every time you clean the kitchen.
 This can mean the outside surfaces have far less dirt built up on them than within the knife slots.
 Give all surfaces of the block a wipe over, being careful not to drench the block in too much moisture.

 Leave The Block To Dry Completely Before Putting The Knives Back In

 It is always best to avoid leaving knives to soak in water.
 Let the block dry completely before placing the knives back in.
 If the block is still wet it can cause the knife blades to become dull and then you’ll need to do even more work sharpening all of your knives.

 Make Sure Knives Are Dry Before Putting Them Back In The Block

 If you cleaned the knives and left them to dry before you started cleaning the block, they will likely be perfectly dry.
 It is important to only insert knives into the block when you are sure the knife is completely dry.
-Moisture allows bacteria to thrive.
+Wooden knife blocks are great for keeping your knives sharp. (see our guide on how to sharpen your knives here) Moisture allows bacteria to thrive.
 If you allow little bits of moisture to enter the slots in the block and remain there, bacteria within the slots is likely to grow rapidly.

 For this reason you should ensure all knives are dried completely before placing them back into the block.

 It is easy to think of your knife block as a simple safety and storage tool.
 The truth is, you need to clean your knife block often to avoid bacteria from thriving and being allowed to travel from your block to your plate.
 Even the best butchers knives don’t offer bacterial protection.